Update: We’ve added information on the launch of the Rayz Plus’ new Smart Mute feature and Apple Store availability.

-Pioneer’s Rayz line, announced on Wednesday, consists of two models: the Rayz and Rayz Plus.
+Pioneer’s Rayz line consists of two models: The Rayz and Rayz Plus.
 The models are similar when it comes to most features, but only the Rayz Plus offer the built-in Lightning port that enables charging while listening.
 Even so, both models do make use of the Lightning connector on iOS devices.

 Both the Rayz and Rayz Plus make use of Avnera’s LightX platform, which the company says allows them to use the least possible power from iPhone, iPad, and iPod Touch devices.
 The company doesn’t go so far as to say if this means more or less power draw than Apple’s own Lightning EarPods, but the LightX platform does enable features that Pioneer says isn’t possible with a standard 3.5mm jack.